MerLin: A Discovery Engine for Photonic and Hybrid Quantum Machine Learning: MerLin as a benchmark-driven reproduction platform

 \section{MerLin as a benchmark-driven reproduction platform}

 In this section, we summarize the reproduced papers, categorized either by task or method; a concise summary of results for each paper is provided in Table~\ref{tab:reproduced_papers} including confirmations, refinements, and observations on previously reported claims.
+To ensure proper benchmarking, models are ran several times and statistically sound results are provided, so that any user executing our code should observe results within the reported variance.